infection/site/src/guide/profiles.md

 Infection supports the use of mutator profiles for the command line and configuration file.

 The following configuration file will use the `@default` profile, but turn off the `@function_signature` profile.
 On top of that, it does not apply the `TrueValue` mutator on any classes that match the provided ignore patterns.
 In particular, `TrueValue` mutator does not mutate the code inside `Full\NameSpaced\Class` class and inside `create()` method of all `SourceClass` classes.
+Finally, the `MethodCallRemoval` mutator will ignore line 63 of `AnotherClass` in the method `doSomething`.
+Specifying the line gives the ability to ignore one instance in a method, but still process other instances in the same method.

 These ignores can also be added to profiles, to ensure infection is as flexible as you need it.